GCSE Grades Explained

 A U is still a U

-What is a GCSE pass?
+What is a pass in GCSE?

 All grades other than U are technically a GCSE passing grade.
 For Maths and English students must achieve a grade 4 or above, otherwise they will have to continue studying and resit their Maths and English Exams until they either achieve a grade 4 or above or turn 18.
 Most 6th forms, colleges and further education centres will have particular grade requirements for further study so make sure to check these carefully.